-3. Under Add Defined Browser, click a browser from the Client Browser drop-down list and click Add.
+3. Select a group and a browser from the drop-down menus and click Add.
 The selected browser will appear in the Defined Browsers area.

 Field Description Group Name Select the group name from the drop-down menu.
 Client Browser Select a web browser from the drop-down menu.